- Address: Kifissia Avenue, Marousi

 The Olympic Stadium hosted its first-ever final of the European championship for football clubs in 1983, when 73,000 people showed up for the game between the German side HSV and the Italian side Juventus.
 The Germans won the game 1-0, which resulted in their first-ever European championship title.
 The second final of the European championship for football clubs at the Olympic Stadium was won 2-1 by the Italian side AC Milan after beating the English side Liverpool FC.
 The game took place on 23 May 2007.
 63,000 spectators attended the UEFA Champions League final.

 Football clubs from the Hellenic Republic

-AEK use the venue for home games.
-The club was founded in 1924 by Greek refugees from Constantinople.
-In 1939, they were crowned Greek football champions for the first time in their history after defeating Iraklis.
-AEK won the Greek top-flight football league in 1993 for the 10th time in their history.
 The Greek football giants AEK, Olympiacos and Panathinaikos FC played numerous home games at the Olympic Stadium.
 They played their first home games at the venue in the 1980s.
 Olympiacos became the first Greek club with 20 top-flight football league titles, followed by Panathinaikos Football Club.
 AEK also won various Greek top-flight football league titles.
 In 1971, Panathinaikos FC became the first Greek football club in a world championship final.
 They lost the two-legged final against Club Nacional de Football from Uruguay.